nccgroup/chuckle/readme.txt

 SMBRelayX.py
 Veil (latest version from git)
-Responder (latest version due to a change in options) Nmap
+Responder (Comment out appropriate line if using latest version/old version due to a change in options relating to interface) Nmap
+Nbtscan (unixwiz)
 MSFconsole

 Usuage should be fairly simple, run as root or use sudo: